abetusk/dev/projects/laser-spike/laser-spike.md

 Place the electronics enclosures in the middle between the jacket outer shell and the inner jacket lining.
-Use velcro ties to make sure the electronics enclosures are in place.
+Use velcro ties to make sure the electronics enclosures are securely in place.

 Feed the microphone out to a place that can be exposed to sound, puncturing a hole if need be.
 The joystick can be fed through the arm or be kept on the inside of the jacket, depending on